pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 # Construct High Performance GEMM by Group-level API

-In this document, we will illustrate how to construct a GEMM with goup API, meaning workgroup level, and will explain the key performance considerations.
-Meanwhile, we will aslo show how to apply advance algorihtms such as `splitK` and `streamK` and the relationship between GEMM shape with other parameters.
+In this document, we will illustrate how to construct a GEMM using the group API, specifically at the workgroup level, and explain the essential performance considerations.
+Additionally, we will explore the relationship between the GEMM shape and other relevant parameters as well as how to apply advanced algorithms such as `splitK` and `streamK`.

 As below diagram shown, each workgroup will calcuate a sub-matrix, blue box of output C, and then the sub-matrix will be continously divided into several tiles by `sg_tile_n` and `sg_tile_m`.
 These tile APIs are called `subgroup-level`.
 Finally, these tile operator will be mapped into the real hardware instructions, such as a `tile_load` .